Nine Inch Nails: Musical style

-On The Fragile, Reznor revisits the technique of repeating a motif multiple times throughout different songs, either on a different musical instrument with a transposed harmony or in an altered tempo.
-Many of the songs on Year Zero contain an extended instrumental ending, which encompasses the entire second half of the three-minute long "The Great Destroyer".
-Allmusic's review described the album's laptop-mixed sound: "Guitars squall against glitches, beeps, pops, and blotches of blurry sonic attacks.
-Percussion looms large, distorted, organic, looped, screwed, spindled and broken."
+Lyrical themes

 Lyrical themes found in Nine Inch Nails songs are largely concerned with dark explorations of the self ranging from religion, greed, fame, lust, addiction, self-deception, aging, regret, and nihilism.
 Occasionally, the lyrics depart from their introspective nature to deal with a topic like politics, which is the focus of Year Zero.
 Three Nine Inch Nails albums are concept albums: The Downward Spiral, The Fragile, and Year Zero.
 The album With Teeth was originally set to be a concept album about an endless dream occurring in reality, but Reznor eventually took this idea out of the record.